1. Access the library's RBdigital magazine (formerly Zinio for Libraries) website at zinio.mathewslibrary.org.

 - App User Guide for Accessing Collections with Multiple Account Profiles - Mathews Memorial Library has separate collections for RBdigital audiobooks and magazines.
 You will need to set up separate profiles within the app using your login credentials for each service.

-- App users must choose _________ rather than Mathews when selecting their library. ___________ is our consortium name.
+- To access the RBdigital magazine collection, App users must choose Mathews Memorial Library when selecting their library.
+(SOVALUe is the consortium name for the RBdigital audiobook collection).

 PC or Mac Computer, MP3 Player or an Audio-capable eBook Reader